 Word and Image

 The first time I remember hearing the metaphor “rain on your parade,” I was at a parade and it was raining.
 As a nine year old, the disappointment was memorable.
 To this day, when I hear the metaphor used, it conveys with heightened success all that the phrase is meant to convey—and arguably more.
 I remember standing in the rain, watching the once-solid crowd dwindling to nothing, the marching bands abandoning their neat rows, the bright floats bleeding in color.
 The optimistic few remained in their chairs, somehow assured that the show would go on despite all evidence to the contrary.
 But we were not among the faithful few.
 “I’m sorry that it rained on your parade,” my grandpa said smiling at the perfect metaphor as we piled in the car, soggy and dispirited.
-With half a parade to remember, we went home, our enthusiasm thoroughly overshadowed by the rain.
+With half a parade to remember, we went home, our enthusiasm thoroughly overshadowed.

-We are mistaken when we think of metaphor as an optional device used by poets and writers for fluff and decoration.
+We are mistaken when we think of metaphor as an optional device used by poets and writers for mere fluff and decoration.
 Much of life is communicated in metaphor.
 There is so much more to time’s landscape than often can be described plainly.
 Metaphorical imagery is unavoidable for even the plainest of speakers.
 When I say to my colleague, “Your words hit home” or “I am moved by your message” I don’t mean that her words are reaching out of her book and patting me on the head.
 And yet, in a way, I do.
 What she had to say made an impression, opened my mind, and struck a chord; communicating so without metaphor is nearly impossible.
 It is the case for much of what we have to say: there is no other way to say it.

 Language seems to recognize that there is something about life that makes metaphor necessary.
 Words in and of themselves fall short of conveying certain truths and intended meanings, so instead we draw pictures with language.

 Using the fierce image of animal maternal instinct, Jesus points to the profundity of God’s longing.
 The psalmist writes of the unimaginable depths of God’s forgiveness using the immeasurable image of east and west on a map.
 Both paint pictures beyond the words themselves.
-Both seem to hit as invitations into an intimate, visceral relationship that make any sort of casual encounter seem highly unlikely.
+Both seem to hit as invitations into an intimate, visceral relationship that make any sort of casual encounter seem highly unlikely and undesired.
 God’s own self-revelation in story and flesh vividly indicates that life can’t always be defined plainly, accepted in terms and principles.
 God is also far beyond the insufficient words we assign.
 Indeed, what language can we borrow?